Ationet/ationetdocs/ATIONet Mobile Payment Fleet Api -EN.md

 ## 7 Transactions States

-This section describe through a table  all transactions states.
+This section describe through a table  all  states that a sale can have.

 <table>